-- a) A description of the capability and provisions the proposed level sensing equipment will have to enable periodic testing and calibration, including how this capability enables the equipment to be tested in-situ. - b) A description of how such testing and calibration will enable the conduct of regular channel checks of each independent channel against the other, and against any other permanently-installed SFP level instrumentation. - c) A description of how functional checks will be performed, and the frequency at which they will be conducted.
+- a) A description of the capability and provisions the proposed level sensing equipment will have to enable periodic testing and calibration, including how this capability enables the equipment to be tested in-situ. - b) A description of the way such testing and calibration will enable the conduct of regular channel checks of each independent channel against the other, and against any other permanently-installed SFP level instrumentation. - c) A description of the functional checks to be performed, and the frequency at which they will be conducted.
 Describe how calibration tests will be performed, and the frequency at which they will be conducted.
-Provide a discussion as to how these surveillances will be incorporated into the plant surveillance program. - d) A description of what preventive maintenance tasks are required to be performed during normal operation, and the planned maximum surveillance interval that is necessary to ensure that the channels are fully conditioned to accurately and reliably perform their functions when needed.
+Discuss how these surveillances will be incorporated into the plant surveillance program. - d) A description of the preventive maintenance tasks required to be performed during normal operation, and the planned maximum surveillance interval that is necessary to ensure that the channels are fully conditioned to accurately and reliably perform their functions when needed.

-(This information was previously requested as RAI-8 in NRC letter dated May 23, 2013)
+(This information was previously requested as RAI-8 in the NRC letter dated August 29, 2013.)